DevDCalhoun/capstone-project-team-1-project/UserGuide.md

+This is the technical guide.
+For the practical running of the application, view the video at this link after getting everything set up from the instructions in this document: https://www.youtube.com/watch?v=lnolLPuVJVQ&ab_channel=DarylCalhoun

 This guide goes over setting up and running the project.
 A youtube video has been created to demonstrate how to use the application in a practical manner from a user's functional viewpoint.

 This guide covers the basic information for the project as well as setting it up and getting it running.